gcfrxbots/rxbot/README.md

 ## Commands

-This is a list of commands for the bot, which users will type into Twitch chat:
+This is a list of commands for the bot, which users will type into Twitch chat (alternatively, you can type them directly into the bot console):

 ##### SONGREQUEST